LogtalkDotOrg/logtalk3/library/uuid/NOTES.md

 This library implements a Universally unique identifier (UUID) generator.
 Currently only version 1 and version 4 UUIDs are supported.

+The generation of version 1 UUIDs uses 14 random bits for the clock sequence.

+The generation of version 4 UUIDs uses the `/dev/urandom` random number generator when available.
+This includes macOS, Linux, *BSD, and other POSIX operating-systems.
+On Windows, a pseudo-random generator is used but randomized using the current wall time.

 API documentation
 -----------------